Background and purpose

-The fee which NIM receives for their assignment is based on the market value of the Foundation’s portfolio.
-The fee involves a performance-based component in that an increase in the portfolio’s value results in an increase in the fee.
-Thus, NIM has an incentive to work to ensure that portfolio develops positively in the long-term.
+The fee which NIM receives for the assignment is based on the market value of the Foundation’s portfolio.
+The fee involves a performance-based reimbursement component in that an increase in the portfolio’s value results in an increase in the fee.
+Thus, NIM has an incentive to work to ensure that the portfolio develops positively in the long-term.

-The portfolio’s return after deduction of transaction costs forms the basis of the Foundation’s assessment of how NIM has performed its assignment.
+The portfolio’s return after the deduction of transaction costs forms the basis of the Foundation’s assessment of how NIM has performed its assignment.
 In this way, the Foundation monitors NIM’s costs for the portfolio’s turnover.

 The Foundation does not monitor the portfolio’s intended turnover rate or limits on the turnover rate.
 The reason for this is that the Foundation instead evaluates NIM’s return after deduction of transaction costs.